geoffrosen/vaginal-microbiome/README.md

 # pplacer-runner

+For some, phylosift (Darling et. al 2014) may be more appropriate.
+See it [here](https://github.com/gjospin/PhyloSift)

 The goal of this is to have an easy way to start a job running on a pipeline based on pplacer (Matsen et al. 2010).
 The only inputs needed:
   1. Unaligned demultiplexed, quality filtered, fasta file from your microbiome project